peer-open-source/xara-docs/source/user/manual/analysis/numberer.rst

 numberer
 ^^^^^^^^

-This command configures a **DOF_Numberer**.
+The *numberer* determines the mapping between equation numbers in the system of equations and the degrees-of-freedom at the nodes.
-This determines the mapping between equation numbers in the system of equations and the degrees-of-freedom at the nodes, basically how degrees-of-freedom are numbered.
+Although this has no effect on the solution, it can have a significant effect on the efficiency of the solution process.

 .. tabs::